TanmayD32/Dewey/README.md

 - Mute a user
 - Unmute a user
 - Can create polls
-- Can show user avatar.
+- And much more!
-(I will improve this bot by the time)
+(I will update this bot by the time) Currently Verson- 0.0

 HOW TO INSTALL?